-Have you ever found yourself dreaming about someday speaking in front of large audiences, working closely together with people towards the completion of a big project, or being the life of a party or a networking event; only to later think to yourself that perhaps this fanciful idea is unlikely because, well…your shy?
+Have you ever found yourself dreaming about someday speaking in front of large audiences, being the life of a party at a networking event, or working closely with teams of people to complete a big project; only to later think to yourself that perhaps this fanciful idea is unlikely because, well…you’re shy?

-If so, maybe it’s because you have introverted tendencies, but extroverted ambitions.
-Meaning, you like to keep to yourself, you don’t really enjoy being in large group settings, you don’t fancy small talk, but, you do aspire to achieve certain goals or achievements that seem to favor those with an outgoing and gregarious personality.
+Look, all I mean, is that you probably like to keep to yourself, you don’t really enjoy being in large group settings, you don’t fancy small talk, but, you do aspire to achieve big goals and grand achievements.
+You know, the kind that seems to favor those with an outgoing and gregarious personality.

 If this sounds like you, don’t fret, you are not alone.
-In fact, there are heaps of people in the same boat.
-Your vision of success and ambitions don’t have to be put on hold just because you are an introvert.
+In fact, there are heaps of people who are in the same boat.
+Thousands and thousands of people want to know how to overcome shyness too.
+The great news is, your vision of success and ambitions don’t have to be put on hold just because you are an introvert.

-I used to be an introvert myself.
+I used to be an introvert.
 I still am actually.
 I’ve just found a way to camouflage my introverted inclinations.
-Or put another way, I’ve learned some key interpersonal and social communication strategies, that have allowed me to ‘cloak’ my introversion.
+Put another way, I’ve learned some interpersonal and social communication strategies that allow me to “cloak” my introversion.
 I’ve learned how to become an extrovert.

 The Outgoing Introvert